FAQ about Sexual Respect

 Should you require medical attention following an attack, you have the right to free medical care at Grinnell Regional Medical Center.
 You have access to free medical treatment, a free rape kit, and free STI testing.
 To get to GRMC to seek treatment, you can call 911 or Campus Safety at 641-269-4600.
 Please know that you can ask for a confidential advocate (a trained student OR a professional staff member) to join you at the hospital.

 If you dial SHACS after hours (641-236-3230) you can reach an on-call nurse or an on-call counselor.

 What happens financially and academically if I choose to take a leave of absence due to a sexual assault?

-This is difficult to say, as every student’s academic history and personal financial situation are different.
-It even depends based upon how much of the semester has passed.
+Every student’s academic history and personal financial situation are different.
+It can depend on how much of the semester has passed.
 Generally speaking, this is decided on a case-by-case basis and the Title IX Coordinator can help you navigate all of your options with the Office of Financial Aid.

 How long can I expect an investigation to take?

-The College aims to resolve all complaints within 60 calendar days (approximately 8 weeks), including investigation.
+The College seeks to resolve all complaints within 60 calendar days (approximately 8 weeks), including investigation.
 The process may be extended due to extenuating circumstances of a case in order to ensure a thorough and fair process.

-How long can I expect the entire process to take?
+How long can I expect the entire process (including appeal) to take?

 The College seeks to resolve all formal complaints of sexual misconduct within 60 calendar days of the initial complaint.
 This can be difficult given the complicated nature of cases, which might include circumstances such as having multiple witnesses and parties with limited availability, the impact of a concurrent criminal investigation, intervening school breaks or vacations, and/or other unforeseen circumstances.
 The college will make every effort to resolve complaints in the 60 day period and will keep you informed along the way.
 Appeals may add up to 20 additional business days to the final resolution of a case.